Tutorial

 Error: Target TargetA depends on itself.

-Named Inputs and Outputs#
+Named Inputs and Outputs

-New in version 1.6.0: Prior versions only allow lists of inputs and outputs.
+Added in version 1.6.0: Prior versions only allow lists of inputs and outputs.

 The inputs and outputs arguments can either be a string, a list or a dictionary.
 If a dictionary is given, the keys act as names for the files.
 The values may be either strings or a list of strings: